AarshBatra/biteSizedAQ/25.first.resp.sensor.human.body.aq.toolkit/README.md

   or if your skin feels like there’s a fine film of sand on it, the air is saturated with physical debris.

-- **The Action:** If **you haven’t been doing manual labour or working in a dusty environment**, your skin is signaling that it’s covered in irritants.
-When you get home, a simple wash with soap and water is the most effective way to remove these particles from your skin.
+- **The Action:** If you haven’t been doing manual labour or working in a dusty environment, your skin is telling you that particles are settling on it.
+Think of this signal as a surface alert — it confirms something is in the air, but it cannot tell you how much, or what is happening beneath the surface.
+The gritty feeling you notice on your forehead is the visible tip; beneath it, repeated PM2.5 exposure has been shown to degrade filaggrin — a structural protein that holds your skin cells together and keeps your skin barrier intact — with no sensation to warn you it is happening.
+Wash when you get home.
+And if you live or work somewhere with persistent particle loading, your monitor is the tool that catches what your fingertips cannot.

 ## **5. The Muffled City: Loss of Acoustic Depth**